 Does it seem like everyone and their brother is an agent?
-When I used TJC last year to buy my Stapleton home, I found myself apologizing to numerous friends and associates for not using their services.
+When I used TJC last year to buy my Central Park (formerly Stapleton) home, I found myself apologizing to numerous friends and associates for not using their services.
 It was like breaking up with someone and trying to just be friends.

 “I’m sorry Jack, but I’m using TJC Real Estate.”

 “I knew you were with someone else!
 How long has this been going on?”